SkylineCommunications/dataminer-docs/dataminer-overview/FAQ/FAQ_Escrow.md

 uid: FAQ_Escrow
 ---

-# Does Skyline offer an Escrow service?
+# Does Skyline offer an escrow service?

-Yes, Skyline can offer an Escrow service at an annual charge, using the Skyline-appointed escrow agent Merak.
+Yes, Skyline can offer an escrow service at an annual charge, using the Skyline-appointed escrow agent Merak.

 The following services are included in Skyline Communications' Escrow service (DMS-ESC):

 - Executed by the reputable independent Belgian escrow provider [Merak NV Belgium](https://www.merak.eu/en).
-- Setup of a three-party agreement between Skyline, Merak and the Customer.
+- Setup of a three-party agreement between Skyline, Merak, and the customer.
 - Permanent professional storage of the source code in a modern, highly secured vault.
 - Quarterly source code deposits.
 - Each code deposit consists of the entire Skyline source code base for all its DataMiner software products and modules, for the then most recently released versions.